AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Yes blacky, belongs to me---damme she is my property.

-2dÊEu.
+2dC
+Eu.
 	I have the authority of the Great Mogul to take her before his presence, there's his signet.

 John.
-	And I have the authority of the Great Mogul to keep her, damme there's his handkerchief---I throw it thereÊ
+	And I have the authority of the Great Mogul to keep her, damme there's his handkerchief---I throw it thereC

-						(throws it at Fan 's feet.)Ê
+						(throws it at Fan 's feet.)C

 	and now touch her you damn'd black dog, if you dare; as to that great feal, you know you black thief, you never had it from the Mogul---You have been breaking open his beureau and 	stole it.

-2dÊEu.
+2dC
+Eu.
 	Though he gave it me himself, I cannot disobey the holder of the handkerchief---Come with me.